R · quantmod · PerformanceAnalytics · 2025

 Key takeaways (v1)

-- “Better” depends on objective: maximizing ending wealth vs reducing drawdowns vs improving risk-adjusted returns (Sharpe).
+"Better" depends on objective: maximising ending wealth vs reducing drawdowns vs improving risk-adjusted returns (Sharpe).

 Notes: Sharpe is computed with Rf = 0.
 This version does not include transaction costs or taxes.